ioBroker/ioBroker.javascript/docs/en/javascript.md

 ]
 ```

-If you ask for all IDs the answer will look like:
+If you ask for all IDs, the answer will look like:

 ```js
 getStateDelayed();